 These Julbo Glacier Glasses are a great choice at a great price.

-If under 50 degrees: Long thermal wicking, underwear, top and bottom.
+If under 50 degrees: wear Long thermal wicking, underwear, top and bottom.
 Light colored is best.
+(Take these and keep in your pack if it is over 50 degrees in case you get cold)

-If under 50 degrees: Extra warm fleece or down or wool jacket to have in case of severe cold.
+If under 50 degrees you’ll need to wear an extra warm fleece or down or wool jacket.
+And you’ll need it in your pack to have in case of severe cold.
 I like a full zip fleece because I can easily unzip it to cool off.

 HAVE IN THE CAR FOR RIDE HOME